Rotodile/Mint-signup/README.md

 # Mint Signup Page
-This is my [Html-from project](https://areebaishtiaq.github.io/Mint-signup/) from "The Odin Project" curriculum.
+This is my [Html-form project](https://areebaishtiaq.github.io/Mint-signup/) from "The Odin Project" curriculum.